 Some post types are safer to cache for a long time, while others should have a lower cache time.
 We’re introducing a system where you can set the cache time per post type as well as taxonomies.
 We’re allowing you to choose from a list of pre-defined cache lengths, or you can set a custom one.

-We also introduce a couple of refinements based on feedback we received.
+We also introduced a couple of refinements based on feedback we received.

 - Improved automated cache purging.
 The automatic cache purge has been improved whenever:

 - A post/term gets deleted then the cache gets purged.

 - An attachment gets updated (resized, cropped, etc.), and we purge the cache for URLs, including all image sizes if the attachment is an image.

 - A post gets excluded from the HTML Cache then we also purge the cache.

 - More fine-grained access control to cache purge feature – Previously, only administrators could purge the cache.
 This is now changed using more fine-grained capability checks.
 Administrators and editors can now purge cache, while authors can purge cache for their own posts.
 Contributors and subscribers cannot purge the cache.

 - Better Jetpack compatibility.
 Previously the Jetpack Site Accelerator was in conflict with Accelerated Domains.
 This is now fixed with Site Accelerator being disabled whenever the Accelerated Domains or Accelerated Domains Image Resize feature is active.

 Both the cache improvements and cached menus are fixing performance issues in WordPress that we feel should already be in place but aren’t.
-There’s a Trac tickets addressing the optimizing translation files issue, but after years of seeing the issues raised, there’s still no movement on them.
+There’s a Trac ticket addressing the optimizing translation files issue, but after years of seeing the issues raised, there’s still no movement on them.
 With Servebolt Optimizer, however, you don’t have to wait for those issues to be fixed in WordPress Core, we’ve fixed them for you!